How to Sell A House Fast in a Slow Market

 The greatest way to make an impact in your kitchen is to paint cabinets if they are in need of a makeover – as ours clearly were.
 Unfortunately, in an attempt to save money we bought really cheap paint which meant that I had to paint on so many more coats to get full coverage – 13 coats to be exact (that’s not a typo).
 So, spring for high quality paints because they will save you money and time in the long run.

 2. Choose the Right Cabinet Color

 “When in doubt, paint it white.”
-Give potential buyers the opportunity to envision themselves making your house their home so white cabinets are not only a neutral but give them a proverbial blank slate.
+Allow potential buyers to envision themselves making your house their home so white cabinets are not only neutral but give them a proverbial blank slate.
 I know of someone who flipped a house and put it on the market a few months ago.
 The house looks great but they opted for blue cabinets.
 They are absolutely beautiful but they don’t fit everyone’s tastes.
 That house is still on the market.